Leveraging sparse and shared feature activations for disentangled representation learning: Experiments

 We then randomly draw and fix 2 groups of tasks with supports $S_1,S_2$ (18 in total), which all have support on two FOVs, $|S_1|=|S_2|=2$.
 The groups share one factor of variation and differ in the other one, i.e. $S_1 \cap S_2 =\{i\}$ for some $\{i\} \in Z$.
 The data in these tasks are subject to spurious correlations, i.e. FOVs not in the task support may be spuriously correlated with the task label.
 We start from an overestimate of the dimension of $\tilde{\mathbf{z}}$ of $6$, trying to recover $\mathbf{z}$ of size $3$.
 We train our network to solve these tasks, enforcing sufficiency and minimality on the representation with different regularization degrees.
-In Figure \ref{fig:disentanglement_qualitative} we show how the alignment of the learned features with the ground truth factors of variations depend on the choice of $\alpha, \beta$, going from no disentanglement to good alignment as we enforce more sufficiency and minimality (third row, $DCI=27.8$).
-The qualitative results are shown using matrices of feature importance~\cite{locatello2020sober} (see Appendix \ref{sec:feat_matrices}).
+In Figure \ref{fig:betavsDCI}, we show how the alignment of the learned features with the ground truth factors of variations depend on the choice of $\alpha, \beta$, going from no disentanglement ($DCI=27.8$). to good alignment as we enforce more sufficiency and minimality.
 The model that attains the best alignment ($DCI=98.8$) uses both sparsity and feature sharing.
-Sufficiency alone is able to select the right support for each task, but features are split or duplicated, attaining lower disentanglement ($DCI=71.9$).
-The feature sharing penalty ensures clustering in the feature space w.r.t. tasks, as observed in the failure case in the last row, when $\beta$ is high.
+Sufficiency alone (akin to the method of \cite{lachapelle2022synergies}) is able to select the right support for each task, but features are split or duplicated, attaining lower disentanglement ($DCI=71.9$).
+The feature sharing penalty ensures clustering in the feature space w.r.t. tasks, ensuring to reach high disentanglement, although it may result in the failure cases, when $\beta$ is too high ($\beta>0.25$).

 \textbf{Disentanglement and minimality are correlated.} In the synthetic setting, we also show the role of the feature sharing penalty.
 Minimizing the entropy of feature activations across mini-batches of tasks results in clusters in the feature space.
 We investigate how the strength of this penalty correlates well with disentanglement metrics \cite{eastwood2018} training different models on \texttt{Dsprites} which differ by the value of $\beta$.
 For 15 models trained increasing $\beta$ from $0$ to $0.2$ linearly, we observe a correlation coefficient with the DCI metric associated to representations compute by each model of $94.7$, showing that the feature sharing property strongly encourages disentanglement.
 This confirms again that sufficiency alone (i.e. enforcing sparsity) is not enough to attain good disentanglement.